CharlesXstorm/conflix/README.md

 ### Guest Account

-I've added a "signin as guest" button for lazy users.
+I've added a "signin as a guest" button for lazy users like me 😊.
 You don't need to signup to test the features of Conflix.
 <br/>
 There are a few restrictions attached to the guest account.
-- Guest account cannot add new profile.
+- Guest account cannot add a new profile.
 - Guest account cannot manage profile.

 <br/>